Best Indoor Floor Plants

 Water:

-• This plant loves humidity. pretend humidity by spraying the leaves with lukewarm water or use a humidifier daily.
+• This plant loves humidity.
+Pretend humidity by spraying the leaves with lukewarm water or using a humidifier daily.

 • Low humidity can impede the growth and cause the leaves to turn yellow.